 Each summer, IWP invites teachers representing all levels of instruction and all disciplines to the Ball State University campus for an intensive Summer Institute in the Teaching of Writing.
 Teachers selected to be fellows in the Institute will receive a stipend of $500 and up to 119 Professional Growth Points.

-This summer we will meet for three weeks, beginning with two Saturday pre-Institute retreat days.
+This summer we will meet for three weeks, beginning with a Saturday pre-Institute retreat.

 During the Institute, Fellows will present inquiry-based teaching demonstrations, participate in writing groups to share and respond to one another's writing, discuss applications of current research and curricular movements in writing, and enjoy presentations by special guests.

 Fellows frequently tell us that the Summer Institute is the best professional development experience they have ever participated in.
 Read comments from past participants >>